rei/rei-cedar-docs/docs/components/text/README.md

   - Creating a hierarchical structure of information on a page

 ### Don’t Use When
   - Tagging as a semantic heading when an element only needs to be highlighted or emphasized within your content.
-Instead, use a sizing modifier for this component
+Instead, use the type scale to alter the size or prominence of the text
   - Showcasing long form content.
 Instead, use [body](#body)

 ### The Basics